Book today and get 5% discount off the tour price. Find out more

 Overnight at a lodge in Damaraland (or similar accommodation).

-Today the Cape Town to Victoria Falls Lodge Safari travels to Etosha National Park, Namibia's top game park and one of Africa's finest wilderness areas.
+Today the Cape Town to Victoria Falls Senior Tour travels to Etosha National Park, Namibia's top game park and one of Africa's finest wilderness areas.
 Arriving at the 'Great White Place' as Etosha Park is known, we embark on our first exciting game drive on this budget safari.

 In the evening we relax at our camp's floodlit waterhole, looking out for the variety of wildlife drawn to the water.
 We overnight at Okaukuejo Restcamp inside Etosha National Park (or similar accommodation).